 OCD Treatment Clinic in Columbia, MO

 Seek your OCD treatment at Success Health System LLC.
 Our board-certified psychiatrist, Dr.Moses Tabe Ambilichu MD is trained to diagnose and treat the symptoms of your OCD.
-Get help today by visiting our clinic located at 2804 Forum Blvd #3a, Columbia, MO 65203 or call to book an appointment.
+Get help today by visiting our clinic located at 2804 Forum Blvd #4, Columbia, MO 65203 or call us or book an appointment online.

 You shouldn’t have to deal with obsessive compulsive disorder (OCD) on your own.
 OCD can be very isolating and crippling without the proper help.
 If you or someone you care about is dealing with obsessive compulsive disorder, our friendly and compassionate staff at Success Health System can help manage the symptoms and effects of OCD, so that you can live life to the fullest and free of the negative effects of OCD.